SS Main Office: Post-war

-Gottlob Berger in the dock at the Nuremberg Trials in 1949.
+Gottlob Berger in the dock at the Ministries Trial, part of the subsequent Nuremberg trials, in 1949.

 After the end of World War II in Europe, members of the SS-HA were charged with war crimes and crimes against humanity.
-Gottlob Berger, its former chief was arrested in May 1945 and tried in 1949.
+Former chief Gottlob Berger was arrested in May 1945 and tried at the Ministries Trial.
 The trial against Berger and his co-defendants commenced on 6 January 1948, and ended on 13 April 1949.
 Berger was sentenced to 25 years imprisonment, but received credit for the four years during which he had been in custody awaiting trial.
-Berger was released from Landsberg prison in 1951.
+Berger was released from Landsberg Prison in 1951.